menon-codes/Treiber-Stack/README.md

 1. Fork the repository
 2. Create a feature branch
 3. Implement your changes with tests
-4. Ensure all platforms build successfully
+4. Ensure JVM build is successful
 5. Submit a pull request

 ## License